-How divine intervention and serendipity led Tellwell author Jana Rieger to write her first book, and adapt it for the big screen
+How divine intervention and serendipity led Tellwell author Jana Rieger to write her first book, and adapt it to the big screen

 It was on a long-haul flight to Europe, and right before a sabbatical, that academic scientist Jana Rieger suddenly had a character appear in her mind.